polca/premise/docs/methodology/metals.rst

 exchanges are never selected by this operation.
 Providers are matched by exact name and reference product, with the location preference ``World``, ``GLO``, then ``RoW``.
-If no configured provider exists, the rule is skipped and a validation warning and provenance decision are recorded.
+If no configured provider exists, the rule is skipped and a validation warning and the reason for the choice are recorded.

 For ecoinvent 3.11 and 3.12, the gallium rule selects ``gallium, high-grade`` for the configured semiconductor-grade application.